Serve in aCollins glass

 This pink, gin-based drink is light and fruity with lime juice balancing sweet raspberry liqueur and lengthened with ginger ale.
 Some make this with raspberry syrup rather than liqueur but why forgo the alcohol?

-This cocktail may be named after the Florodora Girls (spelt with three 'o's and one 'a') but it notably features Jacques Straub's 1913 Manual of Mixed Drinks as Floradora (spelt with two 'o's and two 'a's) so that's how I've spelt it here.
+This cocktail may be named after the Florodora Girls (spelt with three 'o's and one 'a') but it notably features in Jacques Straub's 1913 Manual of Mixed Drinks as Floradora (spelt with two 'o's and two 'a's) so that's how I've spelt it here.